Floydlang/floyd/design_notes/Motherboard/Floyd toplevel.md

 # MOTHERBOARD = CONTAINER
-The motherboard is the top-level design that connects all code together into a product / app / executable.
+The motherboard is how you implement a Floyd-based container.
+Other containers in your system may be implemented some other way and will be represented using a placeholder instead.
+The motherboard connects all code together into a product / app / executable.
 WORLD: The exposition between client code and the outside world.
 This includes sockets, file systems, messages, screens, UI.

-### Responsibilities:
+### RESPONSIBILITIES:
 - Instantiate all parts of the final product and connect them together.
 - Introduce time and mutation into the system.
 - Use Floyd-script modules